joonarafael/visualpathfinder/README.md

 This is a visual pathfinder web application, allowing custom user pixel maps and detailed comparing of different types of pathfinding algorithms.
 Included algorithms are Dijkstra, A\*, and JPS.

-## Algorithms

-The source code for all the core features, such as the pathfinding algorithms, logic to generate adjacency lists and e.g. Manhattan distance function can be found in [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms "Application Algorithm Folder").

 ## Technical overview

 Application built with TypeScript utilizing the React _framework :)_, running on a Node.js server.
 All application logic is calculated on the client machine to safeguard the server.